ghobadh/gfs-di/HELP.md

 #### Dockerizing Spring Boot Application

-Spring Boot Application --> Docker file (using docker build and docker run) --> docker image --> using 'dock push' --> docker hub
+Spring Boot Application --> Docker file (using docker build and docker run) --> docker image --> using 'docker push' --> docker hub

 #### What is a Docker Image